 Flexible closing dates can remove that pressure for the sellers and make a buyer’s offer more attractive.

 Leave room for the seller to be out of the house after closing.
 You can do this by scheduling the date that the buyer will take possession of the house at some point after closing, or by allowing the seller to lease the house back from the buyer after closing for a short period of time.

 If, for example, you can schedule a closing on Friday but arrange to take possession of the house on the following Monday, you’ll leave the seller space to fully vacate the property without the extra pressure of moving and closing on the same day.

-Understanding the seller’s needs in regard to timing can help us sweeten our buyer’s offer by addressing the seller’s needs or desires.
+Understanding the sellers’ needs in regard to timing can help sweeten a buyer’s offer by addressing the sellers’ needs or desires.

-Sellers want as few hassles as possible in the closing process, so anytime we can remove the potential challenges involved in selling a home, we can position our buyer’s offer to stand out.
+Sellers want as few hassles as possible in the closing process, so anytime you can remove the potential challenges involved in selling a home, you can position a buyer’s offer to stand out.

-The time and price issues we previously mentioned will overlap here to a certain extent, so if we address those challenges, we may be addressing convenience as well.
+The time and price issues previously mentioned will overlap here to a certain extent, so if you address those challenges, you may be addressing convenience as well.

-The as-is contract assures the seller that our buyer won’t ask for any repairs to the home, which provides flexibility and convenience for the seller.
+The as-is contract assures the seller that the buyer won’t ask for any repairs to the home, which provides flexibility and convenience for the seller.